bjh21/mal/docs/GC.md

 find objects to free.

 Implement a function, `gc_mark`, in `types`, that takes a mal object or environment as an argument.
-If the `gc_mark` flag is set on that object or environment, it should return immediately.
+If the `gc_marked` flag is set on that object or environment, it should return immediately.
 If it is clear, the function should set the flag and then call `gc_mark` recursively on every object or environment referenced by this one.